The Queen of Romance Illustrations

 Duillo painted hundreds of book covers.
 She was an inductee of the prestigious Illustrators Hall of fame.

-This amazing artist influenced generations of illustrators and revolutionized romance cover art.
-She helped give rise to the pop culture phenom Fabio.
+Elaine Duillo was an amazing artist who influenced generations of illustrators.
+She revolutionized romance cover art.
+Duillo also helped give rise to the pop culture phenom Fabio.

-Although she created many gorgeous stepbacks, or “tip-ins,” as those in the industry called them, Duillo was not a fan.
+Although she created many gorgeous stepbacks–“tip-ins,” as those in the industry called them–Duillo was not a fan.
 She believed the eye-catching covers she designed were meant to be seen, not hidden away.
-Yes, to that, I say.
+Yes, to that!
+I say.
 Display those gorgeous illustrations displayed proudly!

-Back in the day, Elaine Duillo covers guaranteed you were reading a juicy bodice ripper.
-One only has to look at the step-back cover of Brenda Joyce’s The Conqueror, where the red-haired heroine kneels at the Fabios’s feet, clasping his thighs, while a two-headed flail hangs from his belt as he grips his long sword, and the scene topped off by a stallion rearing in the background, to see Duillo’s cheeky nature on display.
+Back in the day, an Elaine cover guaranteed you were reading a juicy bodice ripper.
+One only has to look at the step-back cover of Brenda Joyce’s The Conqueror.
+Here, the red-haired heroine kneels at Fabio’s feet, clasping his thighs, while a two-headed flail hangs from his belt as he grips his long sword.
+The scene is crowned to perfection with a stallion rearing in the background.
+This painting shows Duillo’s cheeky nature on full display.

-Not only did Duillo have a great rapport with the models who posed for her acrylic-based paintings, but she was also often close friends with the authors, such as the late Bertrice Small and Janelle Taylor.
+Duillo had a great rapport with the models who posed for the photographs she would then transform into acrylic-based paintings.
+She was also often close friends with the authors, such as the late Bertrice Small and Janelle Taylor.

 Duillo understood and appreciated the nature of the campy, pulpy books her artwork graced and it shows she had a blast working on them.